snrnats/doc-centre/docfx_project/api/help/getting_consignment_data.md

 As with the **Get Consignments References** API, you can add additional search properties and values, as long as each property/value pair is separated by an `&` operator.

+> <span class="note-header">Note:</span>
+>
-The `{take}` and `{skip}` values can be used to drive paging functions in systems that present a list of consignments to the user.
+> The `{take}` and `{skip}` values can be used to drive paging functions in systems that present a list of consignments to the user.
 For example, suppose that you have 100 active consignments in an _Allocated_  state.
 A call to `GET https://api.electioapp.com/consignments/100/0?&State=Allocated` would return all of those consignments, as a `{take}` value of _100_ and a `{skip}` value of _0_ means that the API will return up to 100 results without skipping over any.
+>

-However, suppose that you want to split the list up into two groups of 50 (for example, because you are using the data to populate a list in a system whose UI only enables you to display 50 results at any one time).
+> However, suppose that you want to split the list up into two groups of 50 (for example, because you are using the data to populate a list in a system whose UI only enables you to display 50 results at any one time).
 In this case, you would populate the first page of results with a call to `GET https://api.electioapp.com/consignments/50/0?&State=Allocated` (max.
 50 results, none skipped).
 If the user elects to view the second page, you would call `GET https://api.electioapp.com/consignments/50/50?&State=Allocated`.
 The API would again return 50 results, but would skip over the first 50 in the list (i.e. those results that were displayed on the first page) and instead return results 51-100.

 The **Search Consignments** endpoint returns a summary of each consignment that meets the request criteria.
 The summary object contains the following: